 This week marks International Women’s Day (March 8) – a global day celebrating the social, economic, cultural, and political achievements of women.
 The 2022 theme for IWD is #BreakTheBias – and unfortunately, whether deliberate or unconscious, bias makes it difficult for women to move ahead.

 In this blog, we look at the recent trends in terms of women in UK starting and running their own businesses.
-We also examine the reasons why women make great business leaders, and finally we talk about why Outset Start and Grow Portsmouth programme backs women-led businesses.
+We also examine the reasons why women make great business leaders.

 Trends for UK Women in Business

 Looking way back to 1984 (when the earliest data is available), there were 646,000 women in self-employment in the UK.
 Fast forward to 2020 and that number had more than doubled to 1.6 million.
 Over the same period, the number of self-employed men in the UK increased by 47%, from 2.05 million to 3.02 million, so while the gap is certainly closing, but there are still just under twice as many self-employed men as women.

 Up to £250 billion of new value could be added to the UK economy if women started and scaled new businesses at the same rate as UK men.
 Even if the UK were to achieve the same average share of women entrepreneurs as best-in-class peer countries, this would add £200 billion of new value to the UK economy (Rose Review of Female Entrepreneurship, HM Treasury 2019)

 The economic shock of Covid-19 has hit women entrepreneurs harder than their male counterparts.
 In general, women-owned businesses were hit harder for several reasons: